 This helps explain why addiction and trauma-related mental illnesses often occur together.
 When this happens, the result is called dual diagnosis.
 As the name suggests, a dual diagnosis is two diagnosable problems occurring simultaneously, not just addiction or trauma.
 It is essential to treat the two simultaneously as they are often linked, and one condition will influence the other.

 An addiction program in CO that includes dual diagnosis treatment addresses both addiction and any mental health disorder.
 Comprehensive care for addiction and trauma may involve the following:

 - Holistic treatment

 - Evidence-based therapy

-Women’s treatment programs target the issues that are specific to women so that they can receive treatment that meets their needs.
-Women learn how to cope with their condition while drawing support and accountability from their peers.
-They can engage in therapy in both individual and group settings.
+In a program focused on their unique situations, women receive care that meets their needs.
+They also learn to cope with their condition while drawing support and accountability from their peers.
+Therapy is commonly used in both individual and group settings.

 Learn More About Addiction and Trauma at Women’s Recovery

 If you would like to learn more about trauma and addiction, just call Women’s Recovery at 833.754.0554.
 We offer comprehensive care for all types of addictions and mental disorders at our addiction program in CO.
 To find out more about your treatment options, contact us today.
 We can help you get on the path to recovery.